xpack-dev-tools/meson-build-xpack/README-RELEASE.md

 ### Update the version specific code

-- open the `common-versions-source.sh` file
+- open the `scripts/versioning.sh` file
 - add a new `if` with the new version before the existing code
 - check the Python version, and possibly bump to newer one